jonaolden/mcpbi/README.md

 - Provides performance ratings, complexity factors, and optimization suggestions
 - **Use case:** Identify slow queries, understand bottlenecks, and optimize DAX for better report performance

+### DAX Function Reference Tools

+**ListFunctions**
+- Lists available DAX functions with optional filtering by category (INTERFACE_NAME) or origin (MSOLAP, UDF, etc.)
+- Returns function name, description, interface classification, and origin for each function
+- **Use case:** Discover available functions by category (e.g., all DATETIME or LOGICAL functions) when developing DAX queries, or validate that specific functions are available in your model

+**GetFunctionDetails**
+- Retrieves comprehensive details for a specific DAX function including full parameter information
+- Returns function signature, parameter requirements (optional, repeatable, skippable), return type, and DirectQuery compatibility
+- **Use case:** Understand function signatures and parameter usage when writing complex DAX expressions, validate function parameter requirements, or check DirectQuery compatibility before deployment

 ## How These Tools Help with Power BI Development

 ### 1. **Rapid Model Discovery**